 EFFECTIVE DATE.
-This section is effective for taxes levied in 2006, payable in 2007, and thereafter.
+This section is effective for taxes levied in 2006, payable in 2007, and thereafter, except that the provisions relating to land with aggregate deposits is effective for taxes levied in 2007, payable in 2008, and thereafter.

 Sec.
-16. [273.323] EFFECTIVE DATE FOR RULES FOR VALUATION OF ELECTRIC AND TRANSMISSION PIPELINE UTILITY PROPERTY.
+19. [273.323] EFFECTIVE DATE FOR RULES FOR VALUATION OF ELECTRIC AND TRANSMISSION PIPELINE UTILITY PROPERTY.